 At the University of Chicago, Karl was President of Interfaith Dialogue and served on the Spiritual Life Council, the advisory board for the Spiritual Life Office.
 He has also taught Norse mythology at Loyola University Chicago and Norse religion at Carthage College.

-Karl’s writing on mythology and religion has been broadcast on the BBC and published in Herdfeuer (Germany), Iceland Magazine, Interfaith Ramadan (Italy), MythNow (Joseph Campbell Foundation), On Religion (UK), Religion and Ethics (Australia) and Reykjavík Grapevine (Iceland).
+Karl’s website, The Norse Mythology Blog, was named the world’s Best Religion Weblog in 2012, 2013 and 2014.
+His writing on mythology and religion has been broadcast on the BBC and published in Herdfeuer (Germany), Iceland Magazine, Interfaith Ramadan (Italy), MythNow (Joseph Campbell Foundation), On Religion (UK), Religion and Ethics (Australia) and Reykjavík Grapevine (Iceland).